-A Fund of Funds (FOF) is an investment vehicle where a fund invests in a portfolio composed of shares of other funds rather than investing directly in stocks, bonds or other securities.
-The strategy of investing a fund of funds aims to achieve broad diversification and asset allocation where investors can get broader exposure with reduced risks as compared to investing directly in securities.
+A Fund of Funds (FOF) is an investment vehicle where a fund invests in a portfolio composed of shares of other funds rather than investing directly in stocks, bonds, or other securities.
+The strategy of investing in a fund of funds aims to achieve broad diversification and asset allocation where investors can get broader exposure with reduced risks compared to investing directly in securities.
 A fund of funds, also referred to as a multi-manager investment, gives small investors broad diversification to hopefully protect their investments from severe losses caused by uncontrollable factors such as inflation and counterparty default.

 Portfolio managers use their expertise and experience in identifying the best selection of funds to invest in, based on their past performance and profitability.
 Depending on the expertise of a portfolio manager, a FOF investment has the potential of earning a higher than average return.
 A FOF may be designated as fettered or unfettered.
 A FOF is classified as fettered if it invests only in funds managed by the same company that manages the FOF, while unfettered FOFs have the flexibility to invest in funds outside their company offerings.

 Hedge funds tend to be opaque regarding their asset classification and investment strategies, and hedge fund managers often make it difficult for investors to distinguish the good from the bad.
 However, this is different with a FOF, which serves as an investor’s proxy.
-The fund of funds manager performs due diligence, and manages the selection process and oversight of the funds under their company’s management.
-Through a FOF, investors benefit from professional management services and also from greater transparency regarding the fund’s holdings and investment strategy, as compared to a typical hedge fund.
+The fund of funds manager performs due diligence and manages the selection process and oversight of the funds under their company’s management.
+Through a FOF, investors benefit from professional management services and also from greater transparency regarding the fund’s holdings and investment strategy compared to a typical hedge fund.

 The formal due diligence process allows FOFs to hire managers who have reputable experience in managing a portfolio of investments.
 The process entails conducting background checks of new fund managers to know their history and if they have ever been involved in activities that may affect the performance in the fund.
 The FOFs may contact security firms to conduct background checks, along with reviewing the manager’s credentials.
 Through this process, a fund may weed out managers with a bad reputation or a history of underperformance.